JulienAldon/Clicoscan/README.md

 This application is part of a set of applications responsible for student attendance listing.

+If you are an assistant or a pedago and clikodrome is already setup for your city go check (releases)[https://github.com/JulienAldon/Clicoscan/releases]

 # Technologies
 - Rust + Tauri (backend)
 - JavaScript + React (frontend)